 My husband is a chocolate fanatic and asks me to make brownies on a regular basis.
 We celebrated our wedding anniversary a couple of weeks ago and I wanted to create something extra special that represented us both.

-Please note that the caramel recipe uses golden syrup which is an amber colored syrup with a rich, deep sweetness that you can buy here on Amazon.
+Please note that the caramel recipe uses golden syrup which is an amber-colored syrup with a rich, deep sweetness that you can buy here on Amazon.
+(As an Amazon Associate, a small commission is made from qualifying purchases).
 I love golden syrup and use it a lot, but it could be substituted with corn syrup.

-I use a silicone pan for this recipe because I find it’s the easiest way to remove it from the pan.
+Baker’s Tip: Using a silicone pan for this recipe makes it easier to remove it from the pan.
 With a silicone pan, you just pop it out in one piece and there’s no breaking or sticking to the pan.
-If you’re in the US, you can one like mine from Amazon here.
-You’ll find it under baking pans.
-If you’re in the UK, click here.

 Just keep in mind, if you use a silicone pan that isn’t fitted with any sort of frame (which will be floppy when you hold it), make sure to put it on top of a cookie sheet before filling it to keep it stable and to avoid disaster when moving them in and out of the oven.